 This friendship has endured since then, with Benny returning every dry season to wait by the lodge for fresh water and his old friend.

 Mike Toth and his family have established Water for Elephants Trust, to provide much needed borehole water for elephants and other species in the arid Kalahari of northeast Botswana.
+For more information and exceptional photos, read this feature Water for Elephants.

 - Subscribe to our newsletter.